saimaheshwaran/hes-tep/api/README.md

 # Test Elevate Platform

-Test Elevate Platform is a Junit based test automation framework to test Web, API and Database.
+Test Elevate Platform is a test automation framework to test Web, API and Database.
 It enables you to write and execute automated acceptance/unit tests.
 Automate your test cases with minimal coding.